Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 It less about whether they have a mission, values, or similar structure, but how those words or phrases actually come to life in a company.
 Asking a more specific question will demonstrate thoughtfulness and their answer will illuminate if those words are truly a part of the company’s culture.

-## How does the company take an idea from inception to completion?
+## How Does the Company Take an Idea from Inception to Completion?

 ### Who to Ask:
 Executive / Boss’ Boss